 One revolutionary way to do this is with Living Video, which is dynamic video that evolves based on user context, data or actions.
-Play with the mortgage calculator below to see the personalized experience for yourself.
+Play with the mortgage calculator below to see the personalised experience for yourself.

 As you continue to interact with and learn about your customers, you can use those insights to craft more tailored experiences for them, elevating you above the competition.

-For instance, rather than sending generic promotions, create a personalized offer based on their spending activity and behavior.
+For instance, rather than sending generic promotions, create a personalised offer based on their spending activity and behavior.
 Or maybe show a loyal customer rewards they’ve earned or perks of doing business with you.
 That’s exactly what Vodafone did in the retention campaign video below.
 Imagine you’re Jennifer and you receive this video.
 Exciting, right?

 Personal Relationships Matter Especially in a Digital World

-A world without marketing personalization would be like living in a town where no one took the time to learn your name or get to know you — reminding the same barista every morning that you take soy milk in your coffee or having to repeatedly send a note to school to say your child is allergic to peanuts.
+A world without marketing personalisation would be like living in a town where no one took the time to learn your name or get to know you — reminding the same barista every morning that you take soy milk in your coffee or having to repeatedly send a note to school to say your child is allergic to peanuts.
 Not only would it feel like you don’t matter, but it would also be massively inefficient and potentially disastrous.